The Meaning We Mean Vs. the Meaning We Make

 To assert that the average viewer of art will create their own meaning around what they are seeing sounds like a big, giant, "duh."
 It is not a revelation.
-But I don't believe that it is a conscious choice for the viewer most of the time.
-I think we do it more than we think we do, without even realizing.
-Art is often famously political — from Picasso's painting, Guernica, to Nine Inch Nails' song, "The Hand That Feeds" — but not always.
-Viewers will, however, experience it as political when it suits their emotions and worldview, especially when politics are important to them, or they are experiencing political anxiety in their own lives.
+But I don't believe that it is a conscious choice for the viewer; and I think we do it more than we think we do, without even realizing.
+Art is often famously political — from Picasso's painting, Guernica, to Nine Inch Nails' song, "The Hand That Feeds.”
+While artists and academics continue to debate whether or not art should be political, it might be worth considering that viewers may experience any art as political when it suits their emotions and worldview, especially when politics are important to them, or they are experiencing political anxiety in their own lives.

 Meaning-making has been part of the lives of humans since prehistoric times.
 But it wasn't until the late 1960s that Semiotics, a branch of Linguistics, became a major approach to cultural studies.
 Semiotics — or put plainly, the study of signs — was founded much earlier, in the early 1900s, by Swiss linguist Ferdinand de Saussure: